nrw-digital/week-notes/en/updates/_posts/2023-03-03-week-notes.md

 * James and Lucinda enjoyed day one of their service design in practice course in Cardiff
 * Sophie has published several marine evidence reports this week, helping the marine team understand better how to create accessible documents
 * Our survey is still open for users to tell us what they think about the how to comply with your environmental permit guidance - we’re gathering lots of valuable data
-* Andrew, Kim & Sophie get to stay with the team for a bit longer - hooray!
+* Andrew, Kim & Sophie get to stay with the team for a bit longer - a big hooray!